yosadchyi/exchangetask/README.md

 # Simple Exchange implementation

+This is order exchange simulation.
-Current implementation is single-threaded and is very simplistic.
-It uses heavily Java Streams API to implement operations.
+Current implementation is single-threaded and uses internally PriorityQueue (which is based on heap data structure).

 ## How to use